 Would you like to keep records of every email that’s sent out from your WordPress site?
 With WP Mail SMTP, you can easily enable email logging.
 Plus, you can quickly see if any emails were not sent successfully.

-In this tutorial, we’ll show you how to enable and use email logs in WP Mail SMTP.
+This tutorial will show you how to enable email logs in WP Mail SMTP.

-Before we get started, be sure to install and activate WP Mail SMTP on your WordPress site.
+Before you get started, be sure to install and activate WP Mail SMTP on your WordPress site.

-Once the plugin is active, you’ll need to go to WP Mail SMTP » Settings.
+Once WP Mail SMTP is active, go to WP Mail SMTP » Settings.
 Then, click on the Email Log tab.

 The Enable Log setting will turn on email logging for your site once this option is checked.